Skip to main content

 Mountain biking on the Chief Isadore Trail; photo by Kari Medig

 Ka Papa Cedars (Creston) is a 32-km (22 mi) trail, west of Creston, towards Kootenay Pass, you will find the beginning of the 1.7 km Ka Papa Cedars Trail.
 An, easy / moderate trail through mature forest.While you loop through the towering old-growth cedars, along the rich forest floor you will soon find interpretive signs guiding you along the trail.
-In Ktunaxa, a grandfather is called ‘ka papa’ and Ka Papa Cedars Trail is named for the giant old growth cedar trees located along the trail.
+In Ktunaxa, a grandfather is called ‘ka papa’ and the Ka Papa Cedars trail is named for the giant old growth cedar trees located along the trail.

 Hiking the Ka Papa Trail; photo by Mitch Winton